masak1yu/crystalforce/README.md

 # crystalforce

-Crystalforce is a crystal shartds for the Salesforce REST api.
+Crystalforce is a crystal shards for the Salesforce REST api.

 ## Installation